-MySQL Oracle connect 2012 Day One
+MySQL Oracle Connect 2012: Day One

 Sep 29, 2012 / By Marco Tusa

-I attend five sessions today and I think some of them were very interesting, like the one on the Optimizer insight.
+I attend five sessions today, and I think that some of them were very interesting, like the one on the Optimizer insight.
 It was quite informative and accurate.

-Last one on MySQL Migration wizard, It is good to see that Oracle decide to revive the project.
-I was expecting something more then what was presented, given what was there is mainly what was in the old MySQL Migration Toolkit, for the good and for the bad.
-In short the main work done was to port the code from Delphi,Java lua to Python and C++.
+The last one was on MySQL Migration wizard.
+It is good to see that Oracle decided to revive the project.
+I was expecting something more then what was presented, given that what was there was mainly in the old MySQL Migration Toolkit, both the good and the bad.
+In short, the main work done was to port the code from Delphi and Java Lua to Python and C++.